shivanshsinghal107/rest-api-flask-and-python/README.md

 - **201 CREATED** - it shows when the object has been created & added to the database
 - **202** - it is similar to 201 which is accepted when you're delaying the creation of an object, it may fail to actually add the object to the database but that's out of client's control
 - **400 BAD REQUEST** - it is shown when POST request fails i.e. the data given by user already exists.
 This is known as a Bad request & its not our application's fault, its client's fault because they made a request with an invalid data(its invalid because its already in the server).
+- **401 UNAUTHORIZED** - it is shown when GET request fails i.e. the client is not authorized to send the request to the server

-Using the right status codes is very important as it is a very quick way for client's like mobile applications or web applications to check whether things gone right or not.
+*Using the right status codes is very important as it is a very quick way for client's like mobile applications or web applications to check whether things gone right or not.*

+**get_json() method:**<br>
 Whenever anyone(like Postman) makes a request, that request is going to have a JSON payload & body attached to it.<br>
 If the request does not attach a JSON payload or if proper Content-type header(i.e. application/json) is not set then `data = request.get_json()` will throw an error.